TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 # YoutubeDL-PowerGUI
 With this program, you can download any video, music, playlist, channel, out of any site!
-All accessible to the most casual of users (ol' grandma), while at the same time, power users who want to have the job done within 3 button presses
+All accessible to the most casual of users (ol' grandma), while at the same time, power users who want to have the job done with 3 button presses!

 ## Downloads
   ### Windows